SagarikaSharma02/Fabheads_STL_Assignment/README.md

 Read the binary.stl file using python numpy library.

-Download the binary.stl file on the PC / Laptop.
+Download the binary.stl (assignment.stl) file on the PC / Laptop.

 Mount the google colab with your Google Drive and then upload the .stl file on the My drive column on the Files folder.